The Best XLR Cable: Our Audio Engineer’s Buyers Guide 2025

 • Perfect for studio use

-Mogami started out in a small workshop in Tokyo, Japan.
-They made a name for themselves back in 1977, thanks to audiophiles who were impressed with the quality of their cables, and helped spread the word.
+Mogami started in a small workshop in Tokyo, Japan.
+They made a name for themselves back in 1977, thanks to audiophiles who were impressed with the quality of their cables and helped spread the word.

-These days, Mogami have grown to be a worldwide provider of premium cables (with the help of Marshall Electronics), and the Gold Studio XLR is one of their top products.
+These days, Mogami have grown to be a worldwide provider of expensive XLR cables (with the help of Marshall Electronics), and the Gold Studio XLR is one of their top products.
+As proof of how much they stand behind this product, it comes with lifetime warranty.

 As the name suggests, this is designed to be as transparent as possible for studio recording purposes.